-You should not attend a vaccine appointment if you are self-isolating, waiting for a COVID-19 test or within 4 weeks of having a positive COVID-19 test.
-You or your parents or carers should call to cancel and wait until you have recovered to have the vaccine.
+You should not attend a vaccine appointment if you are self-isolating or waiting for a COVID-19 test or result.

 How is COVID-19 spread?

 COVID-19 is spread through droplets breathed out from the nose or mouth, particularly when speaking or coughing.
 It can also be picked up by touching your eyes, nose and mouth after contact with contaminated objects and surfaces.